iodigital-com/io-technology/data/blog/its-time-to-forget-your-passwords.md

 #### 2FA

-An extra authentication step was introduced with 2FA, or two-factor authentication.
+An extra authentication step was introduced with two-factor authentication (2FA).
 This extra step makes it harder for people with malicious intent to steal your password data and take over your accounts.